LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **EnableDeletedDocumentValidation** (v1.18.0): if `true`, the system will validate documents by the validation code even if they were deleted by their owners.

+* **AllowSetFlowActionEmail** (default: `true`, v1.20.0): if `true`, allows a participant to have a document specific email, that is, if a document is submitted to a user but the email provided is different from what is registered for that user, the provided email will be the one considered in the notifications of the submitted document(s).
+This option has no effect if the username is email.

 <a name="document-types-settings" />
 ###  *DocumentTypes* Settings (v1.7.0)